straz/artificialtrust/_definitions/trust.md

   A saved memory is considered trustworthy (or not) by the *trust recognizer*.
-In general, we trust our memories.
-The trust recognizer usually says "trustworthy," which is why all intelligences have confirmation bias.
+In general, we trust our memories, i.e. the trust recognizer usually says "this memory is trustworthy."
+This is why all intelligences have confirmation bias.

   Without trust, an intelligence would become paralyzed by indecision.
   Any one decision could potentially take infinite effort, since every